EngineSquared/EngineSquared/CONTRIBUTING.md

 Library: [GTest](https://google.github.io/googletest/primer.html)

 We want to have a good coverage of the codebase.
-We don't have a coverage goal for the moment but maximizing the coverage is a good thing.
+We don't have a coverage goal at the moment, but maximizing coverage is a good thing.

 ### Functional tests

-We don't force you to do functional tests but if you can do it, it's better.
+We don't force you to do functional tests, but if you can do it, it's better.
 You can create a little project demonstrating the feature you added.

 ## Support and contact